Welcoming Pixium Vision’s PRIMA retinal prosthesis to Science

 PRIMA came out of a concept originally developed by Prof. Daniel Palanker at Stanford, and we’re excited to collaborate with him on the next generations of this device family.

-What does this mean for our optogenetic gene therapy and the Science Eye?
+What does this mean for our optogenetic gene therapy and the Science Lightsheet?
 It’s too early to know which approach, electrical or optogenetic, will work best in the retina long term as these technologies mature.
 But whichever is used 20 years from now, there is a huge amount of good all of these early devices can do today.
 They represent very different approaches that make different tradeoffs and at least initially will probably target different patient subpopulations.
 We would love to be able to offer a range of products to match each individual patient’s needs with the best of what’s available over time.

 Science now has best-in-class therapies targeting both the RGCs and bipolars.
 Through these and other new technologies we pursue, we are committed to bringing meaningful restoration of useful vision to late stage rod-cone dystrophy patients globally as soon as possible.